Puzzle Laboratory Guide to Domino Logic Puzzles

 Games & Puzzles ran a number of puzzles of this type under names such as Dombled Scrambinoes.
 Steve Wilson discussed the puzzle in Nost-Algia under the name The Gent's Game.
 Several of my constructions appeared in The Games Cafe under the name Dissected Dominoes, and I constructed the first domino puzzle rated four stars to appear in Dell Logic Puzzles (Dominoes, February 1996, page 37).
 In 1978, Gabriel Toys put out a commercial domino puzzle (Catch 21) similar to the Gent's Game.
 This version uses only 21 plastic dominoes (omitting those having blanks); the plastic tray is two-sided and thus provides two puzzles to solve.
 Disappointingly, the problems are both too easy (the raised dots are physically placed, which fixes the orientations of 2/3/6), and worse yet, both have multiple solutions.

 A maximum (or minimum) construction task may be defined as a puzzle in which pieces are to be arranged so that some configuration occurs a maximum or minimum number of times, or so that a maximum or minimum number of pieces is used.
 The Gent's Game can serve as the basis of a number of construction tasks involving the frequencies with which the 28 domino combinations occur within the 97 adjacent pairs of the 7x8 rectangle.
 Of course other sets and rectangle sizes can be used as well.
-Here are four problems and example solutions, which appeared in WGR7.
+Here are three problems and example solutions (the solution to each array shown is unique), which appeared in WGR7.
 Improvements, examples for other sets (especially double-9 and double-12), and new ideas are welcome.

 (1) Arrange the 28 dominoes so that a given double or non-double occurs a maximum number of times.
 In diagram 1, 6-6 occurs ten times while 0-1 occurs twenty-one times.